 (3) For details on biblical inerrancy see the Chicago Statement on Biblical Inerrancy.
 We recognise that this doctrine is not necessary either for salvation or for use in many approaches to apologetics.
 Rather, it is the final result of the apologetics enterprise in recognising Jesus as God and His view of the complete accuracy of the Bible.
 Biblical inerrancy was assumed by the early Christian Creeds, and for a good reason, because it is necessary as a foundation for all other Christian doctrine.

 (4) We do not take a position on the age of the universe and acknowledge this as an appropriate discussion within Christian circles.
 Like the rest of the Bible, Genesis is to be interpreted in an accurate historical-grammatical-literary manner, but the time frames and sequence of origins are still debatable within this context.
-We deny theistic evolution (TE), yet acknowledge some Christians hold this position.
-Problems with TE include a naturalistic bent in philosophy of science and a faulty biblical hermeneutic.
+We do not affirm theistic evolution (TE) as the best explanation of origins, yet acknowledge some Christians hold this position.
 We welcome TE advocates to take on non-leadership roles within RC.
-This facilitates dialogue and partnership with TE adherents while acknowledging our differences.
-As TE is understood in many ways, we are disagreeing herein with any version that fails to affirm all of the following:
+This facilitates dialog and partnership with TE adherents while acknowledging our differences.

 Ratio Christi is a global movement that equips university students and faculty to give historical, philosophical, and scientific reasons for following Jesus Christ.